minhanghuang/happy-hacking-gnu/README.md

 ```
 ## Remapping guide

 **Note:** It is possible to use scancodes that are not in the official software, but there are a few limitations.
-Most notably, media keys will act up if assigned to keys on the third row, since the HHKB uses a separate USB interface to send these.
+Most notably, unsupported media keys will act up if assigned to most keys, since the HHKB usually uses a separate USB interface to send these.

 **Note 2:** Japanese layout HHKBs are not yet supported.